 In preparation for our first trip to post-Soviet Europe, I read a short Stalin biography.
 I had always assumed that he was Russian and never realised that Stalin was actually born in Georgia, then part of the Russian Empire.

-Gori, his birthplace, is a beautiful little town in Georgia’s Imereti region, about an hour-and-a-half west of Tbilisi.
+Gori, his birthplace, is a beautiful little city an hour west of Tbilisi.

 It was here that Ioseb Besarionis dze Jughashvili was born and schooled before he went off to become Joseph Stalin and join the ranks of the 20th century’s most loathsome figures.

 Georgia’s relationship with Stalin is complicated.
 In Gori, he still has his fair share of devotees.
 Here, Stalin’s name and legacy is a source of fame (or infamy), pride, and dark tourism dollars.